AliSafari-IT/asafarim-dot-be/apps/blog/docs/LegalDocs/privacy-policy.md

 _Last Updated: **2025-02-14**_

-Thank you for visiting **ASafariM** (“we,” “us,” or “our”), accessible at [https://www.asafarim.com](https://www.asafarim.com).
+Thank you for visiting **ASafariM** (“we,” “us,” or “our”), accessible at [https://www.asafarim.com](https://www.asafarim.com) or [https://www.asafarim.be](https://www.asafarim.be).
 We respect your privacy and strive to process personal data in accordance with the **General Data Protection Regulation (GDPR)** and relevant Belgian data protection laws.

 ---